- by Barney Davey

 You might be so smitten by the idea of painting cottages, whales or angels that you are compelled to make the subject the theme of your work.
 Surely, you will not be the first artist that has done so.
 Moreover, if you do, that is okay.

 What I suggest is using the influence of those before you who have taken the genre to a new level.
 When the Rolling Stones covered the Robert Johnson blues masterpiece “Love in Vain”, they put in a country rock-tinged flavor to it and remade it into something unique to the band.
-The result was they created their own distinctive masterpiece.
+As a result, they created a distinctive masterpiece of their own.

 If you choose to use your research to understand what kind of art sells best to imitate it in a way that confuses art buyers, which I strongly urge you not to do, then I suggest you do not publish your real name on the piece.
 That way, you keep the knockoff entirely phony from start to finish.

 If the above describes you, and you are selling work that looks almost identical to the original artist’s work, then I suggest you look into using your skills in other ways.
-Try reading this recent post titled “http://artmarketingnews.com/2014/03/20-art-related-career-alternatives-full-time-art-career/” It just may be a better way to manage your artistic talents and regain your dignity.
+Try reading this post titled 20 Art-related Career Alternatives to a Full-time Art Career.
+It just may be a better way to manage your artistic talents and regain your dignity.